-The average Secchi depth of Little Beaver Lake in 2018 was 0.40 m (Table 2).
-Although Secchi depth decreased by over 50% over the sampling season, the overall variation was less than a meter, and consistently extremely shallow due to high concentrations of algae (Figure 1).
+The average Secchi depth of Little Beaver Lake in 2019 was 0.31 m (Table 2).
+Although Secchi depth decreased by over 50% across the sampling season, the overall change in Secchi depth was only about 0.4m, and consistently extremely shallow due to high concentrations of algae and cyanobacteria (Figure 1).

-Figure 2 - Secchi depth values measured five times over the course of the summer at Little Beaver Lake in 2018.
+Figure 2.
+Secchi depth values measured four times over the course of the summer at Little Beaver Lake in 2019.